comsci-uwc-isak/unit-1-project-UzayPoyraz/README.md

 Development
 --------
+### Development of the functions; Create new car:
+The following steps summarize the algorithm to create a new car in the system
+1) Get inputs (Plate, Model, Color, Parranger number)
+2) Check number of arguments if 4 then continue, if not exit "message
+3) Write to main file with one extra line.
+Not erasing other Entries
+4) Create car trip file with Licence plate.txt

 ### 1. The following script crates the app folder and inside it creates two more folders: db and scripts.